NautilusTrader

 Databento raw prices are fixed-point integers scaled by 1e-9.
 The adapter derives price precision from the instrument's tick size in the definition message.

 For live feeds, the feed handler maintains a per-instrument precision map populated from InstrumentDefMsg records as they arrive.
-Market data handlers look up precision from this map.
-Without a prior definition, precision falls back to 2 (USD default).
+Market data handlers resolve precision in this order:

 Instrument definitions must arrive before market data for correct precision on instruments with non-standard tick sizes (e.g., treasury futures with fractional ticks like 1/256).
-Subscribe to DEFINITION schema for your instruments before or alongside market data subscriptions.
+Subscribe to instrument definitions (the Databento definition schema) before or alongside market data subscriptions.

 MBO (market by order)